 Many Voices....One Passion

-Today, with a new mission and new leadership, Voices of Canton, Inc., is an auditioned chorus that is passionately pursuing its’ mission to educate, inspire and unite through the performance of choral art.
+Today, with a new mission and new leadership, Sing Stark!, is a multi-ensemble choral arts organization passionately pursuing its’ mission to educate, inspire and unite.
 At Voices of Canton, we engage people of all ages in our community through innovative choral music programming, such as:

-Sing Stark!: A pop-up style chorus that meets monthly at the Canton Brewing Company in downtown Canton.
+Just Sing: A pop-up style chorus that meets on the 1st Monday of every month at the Royal Docks Brewhouse and Cannery and the 3rd Wednesday of every month at the Canton Brewing Company in downtown Canton.